 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

 Ever been to a store and the salesperson tries to get you to buy a specific version of a product (a cologne, or a TV) because “most” people pick that one?
 Like others, I’m often suspicious of appeals to popularity.
 So when the Anker Soundcore Life A1 box boldly proclaims “incredible sound loved by 20 million+ people,” I raise an eyebrow.
-For just $50 USD something has to be missing, right?
+For under $50 something has to be missing, right?

 What’s it like to use the Anker Soundcore Life A1?

 In the box, you’ll find five sizes of silicone ear tips, and three sizes for wings.
 The ear tips are nothing too special, while the ear wings do a good job of ensuring a snug fit.
 If you’re planning to work out with the A1, it’ll stay put with those wings.